Install globally with npm

 Channels

-Use --channels to target specific channels for push and activity start.
+Use --channels to target specific channels for push and activity stream.

 CLI